 Hopefully, this has convinced you that the application of taxes in international trade is an important consideration.

 Trading Across Borders

 The data in this set is of vital relevance and importance.
-As I will be speaking about regulatory issues in greater detail in another article in the series, I will limit discussion to other aspects at this stage.
+As I will be speaking about regulatory issues in greater detail in another article in the series, I will limit the discussion here to other aspects.